SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-handling-adjustments.md

 ### How to Leverage Gift Refund

+**Definition:**
-Definition:  A gift refund refers to the monetary return of a donation to a donor, typically due to requests, errors, or other valid reasons.
+A gift refund refers to the monetary return of a donation to a donor, typically due to requests, errors, or other valid reasons.
 This process can be initiated for various reasons such as donor dissatisfaction, a mistake in the donation amount, or return of items related to fundraising efforts.
 Proper management of gift refunds is essential for maintaining donor trust and satisfaction.

-Example:
+**Examples:**

 Scenario 1: **Processing a Gift Refund**